damir-manapov/thoughts-on-hybrid-storage-via-sagas/README.md

 The main bottlenecks are the transactional database’s throughput and the memory needed to hold data while processing completes.
 Writes to the storage database can be heavily batched when targeting throughput over latency.
 If latency matters too, many small writes to the storage database will significantly affect it.

+## Potential extensions

+These are thoughts on how to extend the storage layer further.
+They don't depend on a particular implementation of the underlying storage; it may simply be a usual transactional database.
+It expects such storage to be SQL-compatible, with common functionality one expects from such a database.

+### Decoupling entities extensions owned by different subsistems

+### Data workflows

+### Workflows of selections and filtering for particular entity

+### Extended read functions as base for simple and aggregations

+### Reports

+## Preliminary result

+These aren't reliable results; they're more about upper limits.
+More thorough measurements need to be taken.

+Environments: developer's notebook, one node for Trino, trivial table with one column, one process handler, writes to Iceberg only.
+Another variant is the same but with locale trino cluster of corrdinator and two workers and locale postgres cluster of master, sync replica and async replica.

+Writes without microbatching yield about 10 operations per second; with microbatching at 100 milliseconds — 8.5 thousand operations per second.

+This shows that batching improves write performance drastically.

+## Preliminary testing of microbatching on Trino

+In-process microbatching is expected to degrade with an increased number of processes handling writes.
+This is clearly shown with a simple check:

+Half of writes fail with 50 concurrent workers, while with 5 workers all writes succeed.
+Latency is around 1 second with 5 workers, the same at p95, while with 10 workers it's around 1.1 seconds on average and 2.5 seconds at p95.
+So latency increases with contention as well, while being stable without contention.

+For a local Trino cluster (coordinator + 2 workers), results for 5 workers are similar regarding throughput, average and p95 latency.

+It's also worth mentioning that contention is based on writing to the same shards, so if different parts of the system work with different tables, they may scale independently.

+Measurements can be found in Appendix A.

+## Preliminary testing of balance checks

+Small data prefilling with 1 million entries spread across 100 profiles (10k ops per profile), no index on profile, checking balance on profile solely, creation row only in balance changes table:

+## Further operations on saved data

+The main focus here is on how to save data.
+But a big part of the application is how data will be handled further.
+Here is a list of typical request patterns we expect from a system.
+All of them are read-only operations, so they all go to the storage database, not hitting the transactional one.

+### Deduplication

+### Segments

+### Tags assignments

+### Filters on related entities

+## Note on SQL escaping

+The Trino client is based on HTTP requests.
+So query is vulnerable to SQL injection.
+Even though it has prepared statements, it doesn't help because calling such a statement assumes providing arguments through basic strings.
+This way, any filter that comes from user input will eventually be concatenated to the string sent as a query to Trino.
+Given that, we need to escape parameters.
+There are several libraries for this, but none of them are properly supported.
+We use `pg-format`.
+It is pretty old, archived, and hasn't been updated for 9 years.
+But it is based on the escaping algorithm implementation of PostgreSQL, has one source file of 250 lines, and no dependencies.
+As far as I know, there is no better alternative for escaping SQL identifiers and parameters.

 ## Not covered

 * How to define abandoned sagas?